hpcleuven/VscDocumentation/source/access/access_using_mobaxterm.rst

    ticked.

-4. Press the **+** button in the **Load following keys at MobAgent startup** field and look for your private key file, at the end the panel should look like this (the location of your private SSH key may be different):
+4. Press the **+** button in the **Load following keys at MobAgent startup** field, look for your private key file and select it.
+At the end of the process, the panel should look like this (the location of your private SSH key may be different):

    .. figure:: access_using_mobaxterm/mobaxterm_ssh_agent.png